Athletic pubalgia: Diagnosis

 Several of these lesions may occur simultaneously.
 Also, many athletes have concomitant weakness or tearing of the adductor muscles or labral tears of the hip.

 When the adductor muscles are tight post injury, that can be enough to trigger symptoms.

 Treatment

 Conservative therapies (gentle stretching and a short period of rest) may temporarily alleviate the pain, but definitive treatment consists of surgical repair followed by a structured rehabilitation.

 The first conservative treatment option should be to restore normal motion after the adductor has begun to heal (usually 6–8 weeks post injury).
 Sleeping in a prone position with the hip on the affected side flexed and externally rotated can be a cure in some individuals.

+Early rehabilitation for sports hernias often emphasizes targeted strengthening around the symptomatic area.
+This approach typically involves exercises designed to engage and challenge the gluteal muscles and posterior chain.
+The goal is to build supporting strength, which may contribute to improved stability and function during recovery.

 Incidence

 The exact incidence of these entities is unknown: some believe it is the most common cause of chronic groin pain in athletes, while others argue that it is only rare.